-• On check-in day, pack all bathing suits and towels separately or at the top of your bags.
-You will go to the pool for your swimming tests immediately after checking-in.

-- During the swim tests, everyone will be given a swim wristband, which designates your swimming ability and areas where you may swim.
+- On check-in day, pack all bathing suits and towels separately or at the top of your bags.
+This will make them easy to find when you head to swim tests after check in. - During the swim tests, everyone will be given a swim wristband, which designates your swimming ability and areas where you may swim.
 Girls and adults must wear their swim wristbands when at the pool. - Everyone should bring "camp appropriate" bathing suits (try to avoid bikinis or other cuts that are prone to creating embarrassing wardrobe malfunctions). - Adults and girls must dress in separate changing areas, which are clearly marked. - During swim time, everyone should take a shower using soap and shampoo (cleanliness eliminates many health/safety concerns).